-Your bugbane plants will thrive in partial to full shade in growing zones 3-7.
-The gentle rays of morning sun are ideal, providing plants with enough energy to produce prolific blooms, without scorching the vulnerable dark foliage.
+Your bugbane plants will thrive in partial to full shade in growing zones 3 to 7.
+The gentle rays of the morning sun are ideal, providing plants with enough energy to produce prolific blooms, without scorching the vulnerable dark foliage.
 Most bugbane varieties bloom from late summer through early fall, although ‘Misty Blue’ blooms in the spring.

 Bugbane plants, especially the varieties with dark foliage, may sit unnoticed in the shade garden for much of the summer.
 Plants grow in a loosely formed clump, and the foliage resembles that of the Japanese maple, featuring serrated leaflets.
 Beginning in summer and continuing through fall, the plants send up stems bearing bottlebrush-shaped flowers that can be a foot long.
 What is unusual about these flowers?
 Look closely, they don't bear petals.
 The fuzzy appearance is due to the fact that the flower is composed entirely of stamens!
 Though the lightly fragrant flowers attract butterflies, they aren’t appealing to rabbits or deer.